-Teacher: May I get your attention please!
+Teacher: May I get your attention please.

 Teacher: Everyone please open page 17 of your workbook.
 We have 2 worksheets on topic Numbers up to 9999.
-We will do the worksheet on our own.
-It will help us to know our strengths and weaknesses in this chapter.
+They will help us to know our strengths and weaknesses in this chapter.
 Are you ready?